Proofreading Tips: Prepositions in Title Case

 • 10 min read

-In title case – a common approach to styling titles and headings – the first letters of the main words in a title are capitalised.
-As a proofreader, your work will often involve checking that titles are capitalised correctly.
+In title case – a common approach to styling titles and headings – the first letters of the main words in a title are capitalized.
+As a proofreader, your work will often involve checking that titles are capitalized correctly.
 However, this isn’t always easy!
-Most notably, different style guides offer different advice on when to capitalise prepositions in title case.
+Most notably, different style guides offer different advice on when to capitalize prepositions in title case.

-In this post, then, we’ll look at how and when to capitalise prepositions in titles.
+In this post, then, we’ll look at how and when to capitalize prepositions in titles.

 Title Case and Prepositions

-As a quick reminder, most versions of title case (or headline case) suggest capitalising:
+As a quick reminder, most versions of title case (or headline case) suggest capitalizing:

 • The first letter of the first word in titles and subtitles.